A look back at how things got started.

 The retired dinnerware line soon became popular with collectors, especially those who had childhood memories of this brightly colored dinnerware.
 As years passed, the value of the original FIESTA colors and pieces grew as more people became avid collectors.

 In 1985, officials of Bloomingdale's, the prestigious retailer in New York City, approached Homer Laughlin about reproducing a dinnerware line from the past.
 Soon the two companies agreed that FIESTA had the greatest chance for commercial success.
 In early 1986, Bloomingdale's introduced a new line of FIESTA® with a new color palette and with improvements to the body and glaze.
 Homer Laughlin was the country's leading producer of restaurant china and it was determined that the new FIESTA should be made of the same durable, restaurant- quality china body as the company's other products.
 The ceramic glaze would be lead-free, a comparatively new innovation in the china industry.

 This new version of FIESTA was an instant success and a new generation of consumers became converts to FIESTA's popularity.
 Over the next twenty years, new colors have been introduced and FIESTA has become a trendsetter of color for the housewares industry.
 In the seventy-nine years since FIESTA® was first produced, there have been a total of 47 colors in the line.

-Today, Homer Laughlin introduces one new color each year and FIESTA has become the leading dinnerware brand in casual tabletop, as well as a consistent leader in bridal registries across America.
+Today, The Fiesta Tableware Company introduces one new color each year and FIESTA has become the leading dinnerware brand in casual tabletop, as well as a consistent leader in bridal registries across America.
 All the while, collectors have continued to add to the dinnerware to which they were first introduced by their mothers and grandmothers.
 Today, FIESTA® dinnerware is the most collected dinnerware in the history of the tabletop industry with well over one half billion pieces produced.